 TRACKS (Teaching Responsible Active Claremont Kids Self-Worth) Activity Center at El Roble Middle School Campus – We offer racewalking classes twice monthly, October to February, as part of the rich variety of activities offered in this free after-school program.

-Racewalking Classes and Clinics for Adults (18+) – Each quarter we offer a three-session racewalking class at the Claremont High School track.
+Racewalking Classes and Clinics for Adults (18+) – Each quarter we offer a three-session racewalking class at a local track.
 Beginners are introduced to the fundamentals of the sport and intermediate racewalkers are assisted in further developing their skills.
-In the Fall 2017 and Winter 2018 sessions, the third classes will be taught by guest coach and national racewalking record holder, Susan Armenta.
+In the Fall 2018 and Winter 2019 sessions, the third classes will be taught by guest coach and national racewalking record holder, Susan Armenta.

 Learn more about these Claremont City programs at Claremontrec.com